-Maintenance Optimization Model for inspection interval optimisation.
-Excel Spreadsheet maintenance optimisation tool identifies optimal maintenance inspection frequency
+Predictive Maintenance Optimization Model for inspection interval optimisation.
+With this MS Excel Spreadsheet maintenance optimization tool you identify the optimal Con-Mon maintenance inspection frequency

 A simple MS Excel based maintenance optimization modelling spreadsheet program for selecting optimum condition monitoring inspection intervals.
-Using the maintenance optimisation tool to find the optimal inspection frequency lets you minimise maintenance costs and reduce plant and equipment failures.
+Use the condition maintenance optimization (CM-optimization) tool to find the optimal inspection frequency to minimise maintenance costs and reduce plant and equipment failures

-This Microsoft Excel modelling spreadsheet is used to select the on-condition inspection period for plant and equipment.
-Condition based maintenance optimization is useful for on-condition maintenance strategy selection and to review your current PM inspection schedule to minimise maintenance costs while minimising equipment failures.
+Do CM-optimization in a Microsoft Excel modelling spreadsheet to select the best on-condition inspection period for plant and equipment.
+Condition based maintenance optimization (CM-optimization) is useful for on-condition maintenance strategy selection and to review your current PM inspection schedule to minimise maintenance costs while minimising equipment failures.

 (MS Excel Spreadsheet for selecting condition monitoring intervals that minimise